robinmedina/robin-/README.md

-- 👋 Hi, I’m @robin-
+- 👋 Hi, I’m Robin
-- 👀 I’m interested in design & music
+- 👀 I’m interested in design, dancing, & music
 - 🌱 I’m currently learning audio production with ableton
 - 💞️ I’m looking to collaborate on design projects for bands/ music related
 - 📫 How to reach me @robindial on instagram